See live MACI case videos Skip to content

 • Concomitant

-Seth L. Sherman, MD demonstrates a MACI procedure with a tibial tubercle osteotomy using the MD3T™ System on a cadaver with a patella cartilage defect.
+Seth L. Sherman, MD demonstrates a MACI open procedure with a tibial tubercle osteotomy using the MD3T™ System on a cadaver with a patella cartilage defect.

 • Condyle